 - 1 egg (mixed with 1 t water for egg wash)

-- Start by browning beef in a skillet over medium heat.
+- Brown beef in a skillet over medium heat.
 Use a wooden spoon to break up the meat.
 While the meat cooks, cut your onion.
-Add it to beef once chopped, and let it cook with the ground beef.
+Add to beef and cook together.

-- Use a large biscuit cutter or wide glass to cut circles from the puff pastry dough.
-The two packages will make 36 rounds.
-Work with nine at a time, and return the remaining circles to the fridge.
+- Use large biscuit cutter or wide glass to cut circles from puff pastry dough.

 - Place empanadas on a baking sheet covered with a silpat or parchment paper.
 Use two baking sheets, with half on each sheet.
 Use a pastry brush to add egg wash to empanadas.